Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 Expand the date range of the report as needed

-- You can export this report as a CSV file by clicking Export
+- You can export this report as a CSV file by clicking Export transactions

-- You can open the file in a spreadsheet program (Microsoft Excel, Google Sheets, etc.) to quickly add the values in the Fee column to find your total
+You can open the file in a spreadsheet program (Microsoft Excel, Google Sheets, etc.) to quickly add the values in the Fee column to find your total.

 Why are my clients being charged $1 by SimplePractice?